Palermo cruise port

 6. Pretoria Square

-The piazza is surrounded by the 17th-century San Giuseppe dei Teatini Church, built in the Baroque style with an impressive picturesque dome, Palazzo Pretorio (which houses the Town Hall), and Santa Caterina Monastery with its church.
+The square is framed by landmarks such as the Baroque Church of San Giuseppe dei Teatini with its colorful dome, the Palazzo Pretorio (Palermo’s Town Hall), and the Santa Caterina Monastery with its church.

 Piazza Pretoria Palermo